 I love adding signature accents like painting all four edges to continue to painting (and often the animal), using metallic paints, creating personalized nametags on collars and matching the background colors and patterns with clients' home or office decor.

 Clients enjoy working with me during the whole process, and I so enjoy becoming friends with my clients!
 In fact, I've had numerous second and third commissions.

 What do I love about acrylic paint?
 Let me count the ways.
 Apart from permanence and strength, there’s flexibility, controllable opacity, colorfastness, resistance to pollutants, opportunity for a variety of creative methodology, adaptability to mixed media, as well as speedy drying and cleanup.
-There’s less toxicity with acrylic compared to oil paints.
+There’s less toxicity with acrylic compared

 My portraits benefit from glazing, a traditional and time-consuming painting technique of applying colors separately in successive glazes of thin, almost transparent paint.
 Each layer of paint must dry before the next is applied, and each application modifies the color beneath, like sheets of colored glass laid one over another.
 Acrylic paints are well suited to glazing because the layers of transparent washes dry more quickly than is possible with traditional oil paints.

 I build up layers of animals’ fur in the paintings so that it appears three dimensional and very lifelike.
 The next time you see a black cat or dog, notice that there are numerous other colors in the coat that enrich the black (blue, purple, grey, red and white are some of those colors).

 I use only professional-grade acrylic paints, glazes and varnishes.
 I favor products made by Golden and Liquitex.